dronecan/dronecan.github.io/GUI_Tool/Examples/index.md

 Some nodes support UAVCAN messages from the namespace `uavcan.indication.*` that allow one to generate arbitrary indications on remote UAVCAN nodes.
-Here’s how this feature can be invoked from the interactive console of the UAVCAN GUI Tool:
+Here’s how this feature can be invoked from the interactive console of the DroneCAN GUI Tool:

 ```python
 # Beeping at 1kHz for 0.1 seconds